dodgymike/hackrf-wiki/FAQ.md

 ### A:
 Each LED is a single color.
 There are no multi-colored LEDs on HackRF One.
 Adjacent LEDs are different colors in order to make them easier to distinguish from one another.
 The colors do not mean anything.

+## Half-Duplex, Full-Duplex

+### Q:
+Is HackRF One half-duplex or full-duplex?

+### A:
+HackRF One is a half-duplex transceiver.
+This means that it can transmit or receive but not both at the same time.

+### Q:
+Why isn't HackRF One full-duplex?

+### A:
+HackRF One is designed to support the widest possible range of SDR applications in a single, low cost, portable device.
+Many applications do not require full-duplex operation.
+Full-duplex support would have made HackRF larger and more expensive, and it would have required an external power supply.
+Since full-duplex needs can be met by simply using a second HackRF One, it made sense to keep the device small, portable, and low cost for everyone who does not require full-duplex operation.

+### Q:
+How could the HackRF One design be changed to make it full-duplex?

+### A:
+The HackRF One hardware design is actually full-duplex (at lower sample rates) from the USB connection through the ADC/DAC.
+The RF section is the only part of the design that cannot support full-duplex operation.
+The easiest way to make HackRF One full-duplex would be to create an add-on board that duplicates the RF section and also provides an external power input (from a wall wart, for example) for the additional power required.
+This would also require software effort; the firmware, CPLD, libhackrf, and other host software would all need work to support full-duplex operation.

+If you were to try to redesign the RF section on HackRF One to support full-duplex, the main thing to focus on would be the MAX2837 (intermediate frequency transceiver).
+This part is half-duplex, so you would either need two of them or you would have to redesign the RF section to use something other than the MAX2837, likely resulting in a radically different design.
+If you used two MAX2837s you might be able to use one RFFC5071 instead of two RFFC5072s.